 You’ll also work together with the teachers in your school if they have students dealing with behavioral issues.
 You may be pulled in to help these students or discuss methods of dealing with their behavior with their teachers or parents.
 Student mental health issues can affect a student’s ability to learn effectively; if you notice a student struggling with depression, anger issues, or bullying, you’re the ideal person to speak to them and refer them to the appropriate therapist or other resource.

 How to Become a School Counselor

 Earning your bachelor’s degree is a first step toward your career goal.
-While you likely won’t be able to begin working as a school counselor directly after earning this degree, you should plan to earn your bachelor’s in psychology, education, or social work if you want to gain access to the position.
-With any of these degrees, you’ll lay a strong foundation for a master’s in school counseling.
+While you likely won’t be becoming a school counselor directly after earning this degree in school counseling, you should plan to earn your bachelor’s in psychology, education, or social work if you want to gain access to the position.
+With any of these degrees, you’ll lay a strong foundation for a master’s master's degree in school counseling.